-As in previous years Officers would arrange to meet with any unsuccessful groups to provide feedback on their applications and to signpost to other relevant funders.
+As in previous years Officers will arrange to meet with any unsuccessful groups to provide feedback on their applications and to signpost to other relevant funders.

-All award recipients would be required to ensure compliance with the relevant COVID-19 Guidance and Regulations.
+All award recipients will be required to ensure compliance with the relevant COVID-19 Guidance and Regulations.

-Proposed by Councillor Finlay Seconded by Councillor Robinson and agreed that Members approve Option 1 for all successful applications to proceed to award at 100%.
+RECOMMENDATION: that Members approve Option 1 for all successful applications to proceed to award at 100%.